Psychic Meditation Techniques

 The aura technique has prepared the ground for your meditation.
 Now by separating yourself from your thinking you transcend the everyday mind and attune yourself with what Western mystics call the “overself”—the higher you that extends into the afterlife and beyond.
 It is centered in the eternal now.
 You may experience being the watcher of the watcher and come closer to realizing the true nature of the self.

-- Step 2: If emotions well up, note them and let them go.
-Remind yourself of the fact that these issues can be dealt with later but that for now you are focused on more important things.
+If emotions well up, note them and let them go.
+Remind yourself of the fact that these issues can be dealt with later.
+For now, you are focused on more important things.

-- Step 5: Eventually you will be free from distractions and will enter a peaceful yet alert state of consciousness.
+Eventually, you will be free from distractions and will enter a peaceful yet alert state of consciousness.
 Meditation is like sleep, it cannot be taught.
-It is something that comes by itself and only afterwards do you realize you have been meditating.
+It is something that comes by itself and only afterward do you realize you have been meditating.